achahid/A_B_testingPeekingProblem/README.md

 # A_B_testingPeekingProblem
-Here you can find the code for that explain the Peeking Problem within the frequentist approach to a/b testing.
+Here you can find the code  that explains the Peeking Problem within the frequentist approach to A/B testing.